Customer-facing Confluence publishing

 We are currently validating demand and shaping the first version.
 Join early access if you want to help define what gets built.

-Join early access and help shape a simpler way to publish selected Confluence content as clean public pages.
+Join early access and help shape a simpler way to turn selected Confluence content into customer-facing sites, hubs, microsites, and resource pages.